rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 Performance tactics are design strategies used to ensure that a system can respond quickly and handle large volumes of data, such as:

+**Manage Resources**: Even if the demand for resources cannot be controlled, the management of these resources can be.
+Sometimes, one resource can be substituted for another.
+For example, intermediate data can be kept in a cache or regenerated depending on which resources are most critical: time, space, or network bandwidth.

 **Manage Contended Resources**: Limit the use of shared resources like databases and queues to minimize wait times and bottlenecks.

 **Use Resources Effectively**: Reduce resource consumption through techniques such as caching, optimized algorithms, and data compression.